flexera-public/policy_templates/security/storage/azure/storage_account_https_enabled/README.md

 ### Credential configuration

-Please create separate credentials for each storage account by selecting Credential Type as OAuth2 and mention the storage account name in the Additional Parameters resource URL.
-Example resource : `https://my_azure_storage_account.blob.core.windows.net/` , replace my_azure_storage_account with the name of the storage account.

-For more details, please refer [API Usage](https://docs.rightscale.com/policies/users/guides/credential_management.html#provider-specific-credentials--azure--) to create Azure RM credentials with oauth2.

 For administrators [creating and managing credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) to use with this policy, the following information is needed:

 Provider tag value to match this policy: `azure_rm`